Testsuite configuration reference Beta

 All test atoms in a single pass.
 This mode is much faster but requires specific support for the CircleCI coverage format from the coverage tooling.

-The analysis command needs to be modified to use placeholders for the coverage report output location, and the test atom that should be run.
+The analysis command needs to be modified to use placeholders for the coverage report output location, and the test atom that will be run.

 The test atom to analyze can be specified in one of two ways: